Love, Shear Love: 5 Reasons I Love Using My Metal Shears for Cutting Metal

 I’m not saying there’s no need for the jeweler’s saw in your studio.
 Every jewelry maker should know how to properly use a saw and pierce metal.
 But when you have simple shapes, quick or preliminary cutting to do, using metal shears makes sense.

 Of course I value my jeweler’s saws, too.
 I understand that they have their time and place, their special capabilities that metal shears can’t do, such as piercing (above).
 You can learn more about piercing and how to properly use a jeweler’s saw in some of my earlier blogs, below.
-And if you agree that metal shears are pretty handy, I recommend these and Xuron’s metal scissors (non serrated).
+And if you agree that metal shears are pretty handy, I recommend Joyce Chen-style shears and Xuron’s metal scissors (non serrated).

 Learn more about cutting metal: